NAB's Sunday TV sessions were packed with TV engineers searching for expert information about repack and ATSC 3.0.

 What is your impression of this NAB compared to previous shows?

 GatesAir: Last year, everyone said it was happening.
 This year, people have placed orders, some have taken delivery and some are working on their orders.
 What ifs have turned to this is what we’re doing.

 Hitachi Comark: Overall show traffic was down compared to 2017.
 However, the right customers and prospects were in our booth.
 We didn’t see a lot of “tire-kickers” this year and overall, we were very pleased with the customer turnout in the Hitachi-Comark booth.

 Rohde & Schwarz: The overall traffic was outstanding this year, and the number of leads generated throughout this year’s NAB was record breaking compared to previous shows.

-Thompson Broadcast: We witnessed an increase in interested broadcasters who were asking for more detailed explanations on our ATSC product line and the questions were direct and to the point – meaning clients know what they want and are hunting for the right product for their immediate repack needs.
+Thomson Broadcast: We witnessed an increase in interested broadcasters who were asking for more detailed explanations on our ATSC product line and the questions were direct and to the point – meaning clients know what they want and are hunting for the right product for their immediate repack needs.
 In past years, we would have visitors stop by more so to check out the latest technology on the market.